ghoulmann/cs-curriculum/year_1.rst

 * Repurpose existing code in a text-based language and modify to solve a different, authentic problem than intended.
 * Automate and schedule (shell scripts, at, cron) routine administrative tasks
 * Demonstrate increased keyboarding speed and accuracy.
+* use prototyping resources, including breadboards, to design purposeful circuits.